 If you are not claimed as a dependent, yes.
-Generally, students below the age of 24 are considered as dependents if their parents take care of half of their expenses at minimum.
+Generally, students below the age of 24 are considered as dependents if their parents take care of half of their expenses at a minimum.

 What if I have crossed the eligible income bar quite recently?
-Can I get the payment due to loss of 2020 income?
+Can I get the payment due to the loss of 2020 income?

 As of now, there is no provision for such a situation in the plan.
 However, you could reap similar benefits while filing for 2020 taxes.
-This bill payment is designed in a way to benefit from tax credit that is available for the entire year, in advance.
+This bill payment is designed in a way to benefit from a tax credit that is available for the entire year, in advance.
 Therefore your gross income is an important factor for this payment.

 What if direct deposit information is no longer the same or I don’t have a direct deposit account?